T3p/t3p.github.io/_pages/about.md

   - /about.html
 ---

-I'm an **assistant professor at Politecnico di Milano**, Milan, Italy, in the [Artificial Intelligence and Robotics Lab](https://rl.airlab.deib.polimi.it/).
+I'm an **assistant professor at Politecnico di Milano**, Milan, Italy, in the [Artificial Intelligence and Robotics Lab](https://rl.airlab.deib.polimi.it/), and an Ellis member under the [Ellis Unit in  Milan](https://ellis.eu/units/milan).

 My research focus is **reinforcement learning**.

+In Politecnico I advise two PhD students and several master students.
+I'm also a TA for **AI and machine learning classes** and I will teach the Algorithms class in the next semester.

+I'm local co-chair of [ALT 2025](http://algorithmiclearningtheory.org/alt2025/).

-Previously, I was a postdoctoral researcher in the AI&ML group of [UPF](https://www.upf.edu/web/ai-ml), in Barcelona.
-There, I co-organized [RLSS 2023](https://rlsummerschool.com/), a reinforcement learning summer school (videos of most lectures are available).
+Previously, I was a postdoctoral researcher in the AI&ML group of [UPF](https://www.upf.edu/web/ai-ml) Barcelona, where I co-organized [RLSS 2023](https://rlsummerschool.com/), and a research intern at Facebook AI (now Meta).
+I obtained my PhD at Politecnico di Milano, with a dissertation on policy gradient algorithms.

 ### Things you can do